aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.spreadsheet/cellinvalidformulaexception/__init__/_index.md

 ## __init__ {#string}
-Initializes a new instance of the [`CellInvalidFormulaException`](/slides/python-net/aspose.slides.spreadsheet/cellinvalidformulaexception) class.
+Initializes a new instance of the [`CellInvalidFormulaException`](/slides/python-net/aspose.slides.spreadsheet/cellinvalidformulaexception) class with a specified error message.

 ```python